 - The expectations of the Portfolio Management Office, Board Members and the Accountable Body are set out within Governance Agreement 2.
 The Agreement sets out the procedure for meetings, decision making structures, democratic accountability, delegations' policy, scrutiny arrangements and includes the Code of Conduct. - A conflict of interest policy is in place covering the Growth Deal, specifically for the portfolio, programme and project boards.
-Declarations of interest is a standing item on the agenda of the Economic Ambition Board, Portfolio Board and all Programme and Project Boards.
+Portfolio Management Office staff and representatives on the Economic Ambition Board, Portfolio Board, Business Delivery Board, Programme and Project Boards are all required to complete a Conflict of Interest form annually.
+Individual and organisational interest should be declared.